Ndoro, Abia State: Ahia Ndoro

 Ahia Ndoro is the main market of Ndoro.
 It is the biggest and most influential market in Ikwuano.
 As a commercial hub of the area, it attracts traders from the neighboring Akwa Ibom State and is a major food exchange point in Abia State.
 Farmers from neighboring communities come there to sell their farm produce.
-The market has been a significant contributor to the generation of revenue to the community.
+The market has been a significant contributor to the generation of revenue for the community.
 Ahia Ndoro acts as a linkage to other communities of Ikwuano.